InnuendoPi/MQTTDevice4/docs/index.md

 * Actor 1 has a power level of 100%
 * Induction is switched off (or not configured)

-Each time the display is updated, the display moves to the next sensor or actuator.
+Each time the display is updated, the display moves to the next sensor or actor.
 In the example this would be S2 and A3.

 Connection of the ESP8266 D1 Mini to an AZ-Delivery 1.3 "i2c 128x64 OLED display (use of all information at your own risk!)